shivrm/old-site/_blog/lisp1.md

 ## Reading Numbers and Names

-You might have noticed that I've used two undefined methods, `read_number` and `read_name` inside the `next_token` method.
+ I've used two undefined methods, `read_number` and `read_name` inside the `next_token` method.
 These are used to read a number and a name respectively from the input.

+*Note that generally a lexer does not convert the token to a specific type.
+This is generally done by the parser.
+I'll be changing this in the next post.*

 ```
 // Inside the impl<'a> Lexer<'a>